milanglacier/yarepl.nvim/README.md

 2. `3REPLSendVisual` sends the visual range to REPL 3.

-3. `REPLSendVisual ipython` sends the visual range to the closest ipython REPL relative to id `1`.
+3. `REPLSendVisual ipython` sends the visual range to the attached ipython REPL if there is one for the current buffer; otherwise, it uses the closest ipython REPL relative to id `1`.

 4. `3REPLSendVisual ipython` sends the visual range to the closest ipython REPL relative to id `3`.